Skip to main content.

 Part 1: Debugging a Program (30 pts)

-Objective: The goal of this part of the assignment is to get you familiar with the required Java syntax, the compiler's error messages, and how to fix the errors so that the program compiles.
-Debugging is one of the most important skills you learn from programming, so it's good to practice, especially on a small program.
+Objective: The goal of this part of the assignment is to get you familiar with the required Java syntax, the compiler's error messages, and how to fix the errors so that the program compiles for the latest language features we've learned.

 Comment out the original code and note the cause of the error.
 Then, correct the code.
 You prove to me that you know how to fix it by what you put in the code.
 The comments prove that you understand why the error occurred.
 Strive for the fewest changes (both in number and size of changes) that fix the problem.